-When you think about it, some of the villians won in a way.
-Dr Wily managed to surpass Dr Light, considering Zero not only outlasted X, but become a greater hero than him.
+When you think about it, some of the villains won in a way.
+Dr Wily managed to surpass Dr. Light, considering Zero not only outlasted X, but become a greater hero than him.
 Sigma ultimately won, since humanity ultimately died out and machines (or Carbons, if you will) took over.

 Again, Dr. Light programmed those into Rock.
 He, of all people, should know how dangerous Wily was then, given the multiple robot thefts, kidnappings, and the general mayhem his robots cause which must amount to war crimes at least.
-Programming a fail-safe, not entirely ethical granted, wouldn't be that hard and the usual exploding fortress would destroy the body.
+Programming a fail-safe (which, granted, would not be entirely ethical) wouldn't be that hard, and the usual exploding fortress would destroy the body.

-A piece of new Fridge Brilliance: In X4, it's revealed Zero and Sigma fought before.
+A piece of new Fridge Brilliance: In X4, it's revealed that Zero and Sigma fought before.
 Watching the scene, you see that Sigma toyed with Zero, instead of immediately using his beam saber to slice Zero apart.
 If Sigma had done that, than everything that happened because of Zero wouldn't have happened.
-While it mostly absolves Dr. Light and Rock, killing Wily would've prevented Zero altogether but unlike them it's Sigma's job to take out violent robots as quickly as possible, the horror kicks in when you realize Sigma's campaign was already won, without him realizing it.
+While it mostly absolves Dr. Light and Rock (killing Wily would've prevented Zero altogether, but unlike them, it's Sigma's job to take out violent robots as quickly as possible), the horror kicks in when you realize Sigma's campaign was already won, without him realizing it.

-Wily won — he won in spite of himself; Zero was born of the neurotic, malevolent wrath that festered and spread from the simple schoolboy jealousy the Albert fostered.
-Yet, Zero proved ultimately to be one of history's greatest heroes, whether or no he accepts that designation.
+Wily won — he won in spite of himself; Zero was born of the neurotic, malevolent wrath that festered and spread from the simple schoolboy jealousy that Albert fostered.
+Yet, Zero proved ultimately to be one of history's greatest heroes, whether or not he accepts that designation.

 That's BIOLOGICAL evolution.
 Reploids, for all their humanity, are still Ridiculously Human Robots at this point.
 Their evolution is technological, which means that it can be influenced by things like conquest, politics, science, etc.

-Dr Weil exhibits Fantastic Racism.
-But so do much of the citizens of Neo Arcadia.
+Dr. Weil exhibits Fantastic Racism.
+But so do most of the citizens of Neo Arcadia.
 Not to mention, Weil would've grown up in the Maverick Wars.
 He knew what damage the Reploids had done to the planet, so is it any wonder he despises them?

-Also keep in mind that each X series game usually takes place a few months after the last one (X5 had a bad translation error in it's opening).
-So in possibly less than five years since Dr. Cain found Dr. Light's lab did Sigma become so insane as do a Colony Drop.
-Take into account the damage and casualties mentioned in X6 (billions dead) and suddenly Weil's hatred seems a lot more justified.
+Also keep in mind that each X series game usually takes place a few months after the last one (X5 had a bad translation error in its opening).
+So in possibly less than five years since Dr. Cain found Dr. Light's lab Sigma became so insane that he had no reservations with doing a Colony Drop (and he tried to blast the world with a Kill Sat a few months before that).
+Take into account the damage and casualties mentioned in X6 (billions dead), and suddenly Weil's hatred seems a lot more justified.

-If you follow the plot of the main series timeline, things progress thus: the original series has Mega Man vs. Dr Wily, with the latter never being executed for his actions.
+If you follow the plot of the main series timeline, things progress thus: the original series has Mega Man (Classic) vs. Dr. Wily, with the latter never being executed for his actions.
 Eventually, Doctors Light and Wily make their final works, X and Zero, with the Maverick virus created sometime in the interim (it's implied it was Wily's doing, but never confirmed) and getting into Zero.
-The Mega Man X series has the virus absorbed from Zero into Sigma, the latter screwed around when fighting Zero instead of doing a quick kill with his beam saber like he's supposed to, who becomes the new Big Bad and spreads the now Maverick virus.
+The Mega Man X series has the virus absorbed from Zero into Sigma, the latter screwed around when fighting Zero instead of doing a quick kill with his beam saber like he's supposed to, and thus becomes the new Big Bad and spreads the new Maverick virus.
 The virus is defeated with Cyber Elves, but the source of said Elves is taken over by Dr. Weil, causing the Elf Wars that ravage the Earth and kill off billions of humans and reploids.
-Again, the human villain is not executed, leading us to the Mega Man Zero series.
+Again, the human villain is not executed (in fact, his punishment is theexactopposite of an execution), leading us to the Mega Man Zero series.
 After that, humanity and reploids merge into a single species seen in the Mega Man ZX series.
 In the Mega Man Legends series, it's revealed that humanity has been entirely replaced by Carbons, robots that perfectly mimic humans.
 The last human died before the series started.
 So, because humanity couldn't put down the human villains, or more broadly because neither political nor military leaders do the smart solutions with psychopaths, not only did humanity eventually die, but the original villains were partially vindicated: Dr. Wily ended the robot war and changed the world through Zero, who would never have been built if Wily was killed after the sixth game, and Sigma more or less got his wish of a human-free world, since they all died and were replaced by robots.